BasicWolf/archived-kaylee/doc/src/communication.rst

 Although Kaylee comes with a default communication API, the user is free to communicate with Kaylee in any way possible as long as the transferred data is kept in JSON format.
-The default API is implemented on both server (:ref:`contrib front-ends <contrib_front_ends>`) and client side (:js:attr:`kl.api`) is described below.
+The default API implemented on both contrib front-ends (:ref:`contrib front-ends <contrib_front_ends>`) and client side (:js:attr:`kl.api`) is described below.